QwikDev/qwik/packages/qwik/src/core/readme.md

 Context is a way to pass stores to the child components without prop-drilling.

-Use `createContextId()` to create a `ContextId`. `ContextId` is just a serializable identifier for the context.
+Use `createContextId()` to create a `ContextId`.
+A `ContextId` is just a serializable identifier for the context.
 It is not the context value itself.
 See `useContextProvider()` and `useContext()` for the values.
 Qwik needs a serializable ID for the context so that the it can track context providers and consumers in a way that survives resumability.

 ### Example